omar0ali/journal-entry/README.md

 > Before launching the app, ensure that Python 3.x is installed on your system.
 Please visit: https://www.python.org/downloads/ download and install python in your system.

+# CLI Accounting Journal Entry App
+The go-to solution for efficient and accurate accounting journal entries.
+This CLI application is tailored for professionals, accountants, and businesses seeking a digital platform to record and manage their financial transactions seamlessly.
+As a CLI app, it's designed for simplicity and speed, allowing you to record debit and credit transactions seamlessly from the command line.

+1. Straightforward Commands: Easily input debit and credit transactions using simple, intuitive commands for quick journal entry creation.
+2. Portability: Carry out your accounting tasks from any terminal or command prompt, ensuring flexibility and convenience.
+3. Quick Setup: Get started in no time with a hassle-free setup process, allowing you to focus on managing your journal entries effortlessly.

 ## Getting Started

 1. Clone the repository to your local machine: